Drimys winteri: Cultivation

 A rewe and canelo tree in the Austral University of Chile.

 Drimys winteri is grown in cool moist climates as an ornamental plant for its red-brown bark, bright green fragrant leaves and its clusters of creamy white jasmine-scented flowers.

 The species grows well in southern Great Britain, flourishing as far north as Anglesey.
 Specimens brought from the southern forests of Tierra del Fuego and planted in the Faroe Islands have proven to be especially hardy.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.

 It has been planted in the North Pacific Coast of the United States.

 The species is considered to have a potential for flood mitigation in northern Chile if planted in valleys.

 Other uses

 Canelo wood is reddish in color and heavy, with a very beautiful grain.
-It is used for furniture and music instruments.
+It is used for furniture and musical instruments.
 The wood is not durable outdoors because continuous rainfalls damage it.
 The wood is not good for making bonfires because it gives off a spicy smoke.

 The bark is gray, thick and soft and is used as a pepper replacement in Argentina and Chile.
 The peppery compound in canelo is polygodial.

 D. winteri is an insect repellent and fumigant.
 Zapata & Smagghe 2010 test the essential oils of bark and leaves and find that both are repellent and usable as a fumigant against Tribolium castaneum.